gryf/mc_extfslib/README.rst

 ULzx
 ====

 ULzx is an extfs plugin which can be used to browse and extract lzx archives, which are known almost exclusively from Amiga.

 Due to limitations of
 `unlzx <ftp://us.aminet.net/pub/aminet/misc/unix/unlzx.c.gz.readme>`_ tools,
 only reading is supported.
 Also be aware, that
-`unlzx <ftp://us.aminet.net/pub/aminet/misc/unix/unlzx.c.gz.readme>`_ tool
+`unlzx <ftp://us.aminet.net/pub/aminet/misc/unix/unlzx.c.gz.readme>`_ cannot
-cannot extract files individually, so copying entire archive content is not recommended, since on every file a full archive extract would be performed, which in the end would have impact on performance.
+extract files individually, so copying entire archive content is not recommended, since on every single file a full archive extract would be performed, which in the end would have impact on performance.

 Requirements
 ------------

 ULzx requires
 `unlzx <ftp://us.aminet.net/pub/aminet/misc/unix/unlzx.c.gz.readme>`_ tool.

 Installation
 ------------

 * copy ``extfslib.py`` and ``ulzx`` to ``~/.local/share/mc/extfs/``
 * add or change entry for files handle in ``~/.config/mc/mc.ext``::